 We conduct randomized controlled trials into the efficacy of poetry as a tool for dealing with stress and anxiety.
 We have recently completed our first two trials, one with university students and one with a very large sample of online learners, using our Stressed Unstressed anthology and other poems.
-The results, which will be published soon, are very promising.
+The results are very promising.
 See the pdf files at the foot of this page: "Poetry for Stress Relief" and "Post-course Trial".
 Some more general thoughts on the wider clinical value of bibliotherapy are published in our article in The Lancet: "Books do furnish a mind: the art and science of bibliotherapy" (pdf at bottom of this page).
 Other recent research in the field includes:

 Wellbeing benefits of reading

 The School of Public Health at Yale has recently produced a superb and very well referenced piece of research on reading and longevity: A. Bavashi, Martin D. Slade, and Becca R. Levy, “A chapter a day: Association of book reading with longevity”: Social Science & Medicine, vol. 164, September 2016, pp. 44–48, http://www.sciencedirect.com/science/article/pii/S027795361630.
 There is a pdf at the foot of this page.

 Clinical trials of bibliotherapy